sixthedge/cnc-docs/public/documents/1.0.0/Courses/References/Course States.md

 Completed courses are visible to their course admins on `My courses > Created`

-Once a couse is complete view the course page to make it [Published](#published)
+Once a course is complete view the course page to make it [Published](#published)

 #### Published
-> Published courses are open to the CIRTL Network for viewing and are able once registration for the assoicated semester is open.
+> Published courses are open to the CIRTL Network for viewing and are able once registration for the associated semester is open.

 Published cross-Network courses are visible to everybody on the CNC who are able to register for the given course.

-**See [Finding Courses](/1.0.0/courses/finding-courses) for all the ways to find courses that you may be interested in or adminsitering.**
+**See [Finding Courses](/1.0.0/courses/finding-courses) for all the ways to find courses that you may be interested in or administering.**

 ### Record States
-Record states have to do with the current accessiblity of the course within the system.
-These states are mostly independant of approval states with the exception of cancelled courses.
+Record states have to do with the current accessibility of the course within the system.
+These states are mostly independent of approval states with the exception of cancelled courses.

 #### Cancelled
 > Cancelled courses will restrict registration for members and remove it from displaying within most parts of the system.
 Cancellation differs from deletion in that cancelled courses can be reinstated, while deleted courses cannot.

-Cancelled courses are still visible to their course adminis in `My Courses > Created`
+Cancelled courses are still visible to their course admins in `My Courses > Created`

-Cancelled course are able to be reinstated to the previous state prior to canellation unless the course was published in which case the course will be set to [Completed](#completed)
+Cancelled course are able to be reinstated to the previous state prior to cancellation unless the course was published in which case the course will be set to [Completed](#completed)

 #### Deleted
-> A deleted course will be no longer be visiible or interactable to the system.
+> A deleted course will be no longer be visible or interact-able to the system.
 It is a soft-delete state that allows us to keep the course in the database in case of errors.

-Deleted courses are not visible to anyone, can not get interacted with and only exsist as an archived database record.
+Deleted courses are not visible to anyone, can not get interacted with and only exist as an archived database record.